Is There a Connection Between Heart Health and Heart Break?

 Grief is a natural response to loss.
 We often associate grief with the death a loved one, but in reality heart break can come in the form of a divorce, losing your job, foreclosure, feelings of failure or a death of a loved pet.

 Grieving should not be confused with forgetting.
 It is the process of allowing yourself the freedom to move forward and be at peace.
 Healthy grieving can still be intense but trust that it is temporary.
 There is no right or wrong way to grieve although some mistakenly believe to just give it time.
-In reality, healthy grieving is an active process of relaxing our expectations and letting go.
+In reality, healthy grieving is an active process of relaxing our expectations, embracing acceptance and letting go.

 Your Heart Chakra